 With the RLACS-E or RLACS-P option, the additional fee covers the costs of the laser and the more advanced lens implant, as well as the extra preoperative imaging and testing that is done to ensure the most accurate result.
-Also included is any added follow-up care needed related to your surgery (by either your surgeon or optometrist), and any fine-tuning with LASIK laser vision correction (if necessary).
+Also included is any added follow-up care needed related to your surgery (by either your surgeon or optometrist), and any fine-tuning with laser vision correction (if necessary).
+The LAL option includes all of this, plus light adjustments.